-CHICAGO (WLS) -- The Chicago Department of Public Health added five states to its weekly COVID-19 Travel Advisory Tuesday.
+CHICAGO (WLS) -- The Chicago Department of Public Health added two states to its weekly COVID-19 Travel Advisory Tuesday.

-The city's quarantine advisory now includes 47 states and two territories after Alabama, Florida, Hawaii, Mississippi, Texas and Puerto Rico were added to the list.
+The city's COVID-19 quarantine advisory now includes 42 states and Washington D.C. after California and Mississippi were added back to the list.

 Note: The video in the player above is from a previous report.